Viola Alberti

-Viola Alberti (10 July 1871 – 8 May 1957) was an American actress of the silent era known for being the first actress to play Betsey Trotwood in film - notably in David Copperfield (1911).
+Mary Viola Alberti (10 July 1871 – 8 May 1957) was an American actress of the silent era known for being the first actress to play Betsey Trotwood in film - namely in the 1911 version of David Copperfield.

-Early Years
+Early years

 She was born in Lewistown in Pennsylvania as Mary Viola Alberti, the daughter of Susan Ann, née Sills, (1839–1910) and George Wetheholt Alberti (1839–1904), an editor.
 She was educated in public schools in San Francisco and on leaving school began a stage career for five years.
 She was married to the actor and film director George O. Nicholls from 1896 until his death and appeared in many of his early films.
 With him she had a son, the film director George Nicholls Jr., and after his birth in 1897, she took time out from her stage career to raise him.
 After a prolific film career in the 1910s, she retired from acting in 1916.
 Many of her films were made with the Thanhouser Company.